-Egyptian and Near Eastern collection is showcasing sculptures and artwork from ancient Egypt and the region in the impressive range of periods and diversity of artefacts.
-Original collection dates back to 1560.
+Egyptian and Near Eastern collections is showcasing sculptures and artwork from ancient Egypt and the region in the impressive range of periods and diversity of artifacts.
+The original collection dates back to 1560.

-Kunstkammer Wien is so called ‘museum within a museum’ is a curious collection of art and unique items collected by Habsburgs through centuries and set on display through 20 galleries.
+Kunstkammer Wien is the so-called ‘museum within a museum’ and is a curious collection of art and unique items collected by Habsburgs through centuries and set on display through 20 galleries.

 Museum’s Coin Collection is in the top five largest and most important coin collections in the world.
 Some 2,000 objects (out of almost 600,000) are on display in three halls gallery including coins, paper money, medallions, orders, and other items.

-In the Historic Musical Instruments collection gallery, museum hosts what is considered the most important collection of renaissance and baroque instruments globally.
-The Museum also safeguards, maintains and showcase many instruments that were actually played (and owned) by famous musicians and composers.
+In the Historic Musical Instruments collection gallery, the museum hosts what is considered the most important collection of renaissance and baroque instruments globally.
+The Museum also safeguards, maintains, and showcases many instruments that were actually played (and owned) by famous musicians and composers.

-Another impressive collection in the museum is the one of Imperial Armoury.
-It is considered as one of the most diverse and well documented collection in the world.
+Another impressive collection in the museum is the one of the Imperial Armoury.
+It is considered as one of the most diverse and well-documented collections in the world.

-Kunsthistorisches Museum Wien has total of seven sites/museum in its museum group (apart from the main museum building in Maria-Theresien-Platz):
+Kunsthistorisches Museum Wien has a total of seven sites/museums in its museum group (apart from the main museum building in Maria-Theresien-Platz):

-- Kaiserliche Schatzkammer Wien (Imperial Treasury Vienna), large collection of imperial treasury items, such as crowns, jewels, gems and insignias.
+- Kaiserliche Schatzkammer Wien (Imperial Treasury Vienna), a large collection of imperial treasury items, such as crowns, jewels, gems, and insignias.

-- Kaiserliche Wagenburg Wien (Imperial Carriage Museum Vienna), hosting carriages and coaches used by the imperial court in Vienna, total of 170 of them
+- Kaiserliche Wagenburg Wien (Imperial Carriage Museum Vienna), hosts carriages and coaches used by the imperial court in Vienna, a total of 170 of them

-- Schloss Ambras Innsbruck (Ambras Castle Innsbruck), a castle museum with paintings, armory, sculpture and glass artwork collections.
+- Schloss Ambras Innsbruck (Ambras Castle Innsbruck), is a castle museum with paintings, armory, sculpture, and glass artwork collections.

 - Theatermuseum (Theater Museum) – interactive art museum and performance venue.

-- Weltmuseum Wien (World Museum Vienna) – vast collection of artefacts from around the world.
+- Weltmuseum Wien (World Museum Vienna) – a vast collection of artifacts from around the world.

 Apart from Schloss Ambras Innsbruck, all museum sites listed are located in Vienna.

-Museum provides variety of guided tours, lectures and workshops, private tours and events and accommodations for visitors with physical and mental disabilities.
+Museum provides a variety of guided tours, lectures and workshops, private tours and events, and accommodations for visitors with physical and mental disabilities.
 Portable audio guides are available in several languages and at very affordable prices.

 If you are planning to visit all museums in the complex, please allocate several days, especially if you want to visit Innsbruck Castle.